varnish/Varnish-Book/varnish_book.rst

    `Figure 5 <#figures-5>`_ depicts a simplified version of the Varnish finite state machine.
    States in VCL are conceptualized as subroutines, with the exception of the *waiting* state described in `Waiting State`_ `Figure 6 <#figures-6>`_ shows a detailed version of the state machine for the frontend worker as a request flow diagram.
-   A detailed version of the request flow diagram for the backend worker is in Subsection `VCL - vcl_backend_fetch and vcl_backend_response`_.
+   A detailed version of the request flow diagram for the backend worker is in Section `VCL - vcl_backend_fetch and vcl_backend_response`_.

    ..
 Subroutines